Balimbanana/SM-SourceExperienceMod/README.md

 The Source Experience Mod is a mod that allows players to level up by various means.
 There are 9 skills with one that is toggleable and currently one active skill to summon a manhack.

-SXPM has setups to allow for running it on Synergy, HL2:DM, ~Obsidian~, Insurgency, Counter-Strike: Source, and Dino D-Day.
+SXPM has setups to allow for running it on Synergy, HL2:DM, ~Obsidian~, Insurgency, Day of Infamy, Counter-Strike: Source, Golden Eye: Source, and Dino D-Day.

 Here are the skills: